Chris Nanco

-Christopher Lenroy Nanco (born February 15, 1995) is a Canadian professional soccer player who most recently played for Forge FC of the Canadian Premier League.
+Christopher Lenroy Nanco (born February 15, 1995) is a Canadian former professional soccer player.
+He played as a forward.

 Early life

 He began playing youth soccer with Brampton Youth SC.
 At age 12, he joined Sigma FC.
 While with Sigma, he had an opportunity to trial with the Liverpool Academy in England in 2010.

 College career

 In June 2013, Nanco committed to Syracuse University, where he played for the men's soccer team.
 He made his debut on August 30 against the Colgate Raiders.
 He scored his first two goals for Syracuse on September 9, 2013, against the Manhattan Jaspers.
 As a sophomore, he scored five goals and added two assists, finishing as the team's second leading scorer.
 During his junior season, he began playing as a central forward, also playing a midfield role at times, transitioning from a primarily winger role in earlier seasons.
 He finished his junior season with four goals.
 On September 1, 2016, he had his second career two-goal game, leading Syracuse to a 3–0 victory over Colgate.
 As a senior, he led the team in scoring with seven goals and at the end of his senior season, he was named an All-ACC First Team All-Star and to the All-South Region third team.
-Through his time at Syracuse, the team had a perfect 16-0 record in games he scored.
+Through his time at Syracuse, the team had a perfect 16–0 record in games he scored.
 He was invited to the MLS Player Combine, ahead of the 2017 MLS SuperDraft.